gol4ng/signal/README.md

 Useful to react to any os.Signal.

-It returns an `unsubscribe` function that can gracefully stop some http server and clean allocated object
+It returns an `unsubscribe` function that can gracefully stop some http server and clean allocated objects

-> :warning: If you defer unsubcribe dont forget the final `()`, If you forget it go defer will execute the subscribe process
+> :warning: If you defer unsubcribe func, dont forget the final `()`, If you forget it go defer will execute the subscribe process

 > defer signal.Subscribe(func(){}, signals...)**()**